What are electricity rebates?

 Eligibility requirements

-- The account holder's annual electricity costs are above $3,895.13.
+- The account holder's annual electricity costs must exceed $3,895.13.

 - Must have one of the following: a Pensioner Concession card, Health Care card or Veterans’ Affairs Gold card.